 Electrical problems in any setting can be dangerous and should only be resolved with the aid of a professional, qualified electrical team, like us here at Walker Electrical.
-But what are the electrical faults you should look out for in residential settings in particular?
+But what are the considerations for finding electrical faults in residential settings?
 And how can these be resolved?

 In residential settings, like student accommodation and residential homes, there are some fairly obvious signs of electrical faults, and other signs that are not so obvious.
 These can split into two categories: